tristansamuk/vanilla-sky/README.md

 # 🍦 Vanillasky

 Vanillasky is a clone of the social media app [Bluesky](https://bsky.app/).

 It’s a single-page application built with TypeScript, CSS, and HTML.
 Aside from Vite, no third-party software, frameworks, or libraries were used in this project.

-Currently, the project is frontend-only, so posts and other user data don’t persist between sessions.
-However, I plan to implement a backend using Node and a similar vanilla TypeScript approach.
+Vanillasky is frontend-only for the moment, so posts and other user data don’t persist between sessions.
+I plan to implement a backend soon using Node and a similar vanilla TypeScript approach.

-While I appreciate AI tools, none of the code in this repository is AI-generated.
+None of the code in this repository is AI-generated.
 I used ChatGPT solely for code review, debugging, and proofreading documentation.

 ## 📌 Project Status